vikrampawar/stories/pages/IntroducingTakkarramKirrakke.md

 If you are concerned about the the profusion of 'k's and 'r's in my name, it is his attempt to make my name unique.
 So unique, that there's only one of me.
-You might say, 'unique' normally implies precisely that.
+You might say, 'unique' normally implies precisely that, and you might even end it with 'you ass'.
 But you know, it never hearts to be careful.
 To elaborate on points that most think doesn't need any elaboration.